rivernews/djangorest-angularcli-eb/README.md

 ## Deploy To Elastic Beanstalk

+- If you are resuming from an existing environment:

+Do `eb init` anyway, you'll be able to select existing app later.
+Then make sure you have aws credentials.
+If not, you can create an IAM user.

 [Elastic Beanstalk Console Page](https://console.aws.amazon.com/elasticbeanstalk/home)

 We'll mainly use [this tutorial](http://www.1strategy.com/blog/2017/05/23/tutorial-django-elastic-beanstalk/) to deploy Django to Elastic Beanstalk.